Nikon F6

 The Nikon F6 is a 35 mm film single-lens reflex camera body manufactured by Nikon between 2004 and 2020.
-It is the sixth film camera in Nikon's line.
-The Nikon F6 was designed by Nikon and was manufactured at their Sendai plant.
+It was the sixth film camera in Nikon's 35mm F-series SLR line-up.
+Designed by Nikon, the model was manufactured at their Sendai plant.

-The F6 is the most recent model of Nikon's F series and was discontinued in October 2020.
+The F6 was the most recent and final model in Nikon's F series.
+The model was discontinued in October 2020.
 It replaced the Nikon F5, manufactured from 1996 to 2004.
-It can accept any Nikon F-mount lens with full metering functionality, discluding non-AI.
+It can accept any Nikon F-mount lens with full metering functionality, excluding non-AI.
 At the time it was discontinued, the F6 was the last remaining film SLR still in production.